mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 ## Authenticity

-The central authority model is ubiquitous to secure modern application layer protocols such as HTTP.
-Yet, many flaws exist within the centralized trust model that, at several occasions, conducted secured HTTP connections to suffer from the threats which they were expected to defend, or to sometimes denial access to the content due to poor resilience of the system to failure (e.g., forgetting certificate renewal)
+The central authority model is ubiquitous to secure modern application layer protocols such as HTTPS.
+Yet, many flaws exist within the centralized trust model that, at several occasions, conducted HTTPS connections to suffer from the threats which they were expected to defend, or to sometimes denial access to the content due to poor resilience of the system to failure (e.g., forgetting certificate renewal)

-Google's Certificte Transparency project {{CT}} is an attempt to address the structural issues hidden within the central trust assumption and prevent issue by mistake, rogue certificates and rogue authorities to weaken the system.
-Our Plugin Transparency approach bears similarities to Certificate Transparency.
-First, our motivations are drawn from the same conclusions regarding the danger of central trust models.
-Second, like
+Certificate Transparency {{RFC6962}} is an attempt to address the structural issues hidden within the central trust assumption and prevent mistakes, rogue certificates and rogue authorities from weakening the system.
+Plugin Transparency bears similarities to Certificate Transparency (CT).
+First, its motivations are drawn from the same conclusions regarding the danger of central trust models.
+Second, similar to CT, it is based on distributing trust assumptions to secure the system.
+However, Plugin Transparency offers stronger properties and eliminates the independent monitoring entities which hold the resource endowment to continuously monitor the CT log in behalf of certificate owners.
+Indeed, our design offers the independent developers checking for spurious plugins in O(log(N)) with N the size of the log (instead of O(N) in CT's design).
-{{CT}}, we build over distributing trust assumptions to secure the system.
-However, our design offers stronger properties and gets rid of the requirement to have independant monitoring entities which hold the resource endowment to continously monitor the {{CT}} log in behalf of certificate owners.
-Indeed our design offers the independant developers to check for spurious plugins in O(log(N)) with N the size of the log (instead of O(N) in {{CT}}'s design), offers Secure human-readable names for plugins to the system that unambiguously authentify them and Non-equivocation from rogue plugin validators.
-Our design allows to be more resilient to failure, by offering to optionnaly trust various validators within the logic formula in case of failure to provide service.
-That is, for example, a PQUIC peer may ask to provide a proof bound to either one of several plugin validators (or any combinaison of them).
-The detail of the design, including performance performance considerations and security proofs are available in {{PQUIC}}.
+Our design also offers secure human-readable plugins names that unambiguously authenticate them and non-equivocation from rogue plugin validators.
+Our design is more resilient to failure by offering several validators that can be trusted within the logic formula.
+For example, a PQUIC peer may request a proof bound to any combination of plugin validators.
+The detail of Plugin Transparency, including performance considerations and security proofs are available in
+{{PQUIC}}.

 ## Privacy

-In the central authority paradigm, there is no Privacy.
-That is, the PQUIC server can set arbitrary plugins to the PQUIC stack of any user as long as they provide a valid signature to them.
+In the central authority paradigm, there is no privacy.
+That is, the PQUIC server can set arbitrary plugins to the PQUIC client of any user as long as they provide a valid signature to them.

-In the Plugin Transparency model, Privacy MAY be achieved under careful treatment.
-One solution is to remove the notion of supported plugins within the transport parameters, remove the cache system and use the default policy to ask for a plugin endorsement by the validators.
+In the Plugin Transparency model, privacy may be achieved under careful treatment.
+One solution is to remove the list of supported plugins from the transport parameters, to remove the cache system and use the default policy to ask for a plugin endorsement by the validators.
-Within the default policy, at least one plugin validator MUST be tasked to verify that the plugin is not leaking distinguishable information to the PQUIC server, such as an obvious ID or a more subtle fingerprinting extracting design built-in to the plugin.
-Moreover, the validator MAY require open-source availability and public knowledge of the pseudo-identity of its developer (through the central plugin repository).
-To avoid leaking information to the nework, the injection of a set of plugins (while being encrypted) SHOULD be indistinguishable from any other set of plugins.
+Within the default policy, at least one plugin validator MUST be tasked to verify that the plugin is not leaking distinguishable information to the PQUIC server, such as an obvious ID or a more subtle fingerprinting mechanism built-in to the plugin.
+Moreover, the validator MAY require source code availability and public knowledge of the pseudo-identity of its developer.
+To avoid leaking information to the network, the injection of a set of plugins (while being encrypted) SHOULD be indistinguishable from any other set of plugins.

-One other solution to have Privacy while supporting the cache system and 0-RTT injection of plugins is to advertise a set of plugins common to most PQUIC users.
+One other solution to have privacy while supporting the cache system and 0-RTT injection of plugins is to advertise a set of plugins common to most PQUIC users.
 One method to achieve it would be to bind PQUIC users to a special plugin validator which counts at each epoch the number of PQUIC user reporting to have the plugin in its cache.
-When a sufficient number of users have it, the plugin validator adds this plugin to its Merkle Tree, which would allow PQUIC stacks to inject it to other peers.
+When a sufficient number of users have it, the plugin validator adds this plugin to its Merkle Tree, which would allow PQUIC endpoints to inject it to their peers.
 Similar to the previous solution, injecting a set of plugins SHOULD be indistinguishable from any other set of plugins to an on-path attacker.